 Certification Programs for Irrigation Professionals

-Commercial and residential outdoor water use in the United States accounts for more than 7 billion gallons of water each day, mainly for landscape irrigation.
+Commercial and residential outdoor water use in the United States accounts for more than 9 billion gallons of water each day, mainly for landscape irrigation.
 As much as half of that is lost or wasted due to evaporation, wind, or improper irrigation design, installation, and maintenance.
-As part of an overall effort to improve national water efficiency, WaterSense, a program sponsored by the U.S. Environmental Protection Agency (EPA), is labeling certification programs for landscape irrigation professionals that advance the principles and applications of water-efficient irrigation.
+As part of an overall effort to improve national water efficiency, WaterSense, a partnership program sponsored by the U.S. Environmental Protection Agency (EPA), is labeling certification programs for landscape irrigation professionals that advance the principles and applications of water-efficient irrigation.

 WaterSense Labeled Certification Programs for Irrigation Professionals

 WaterSense labeled certification programs verify professional proficiency in water-efficient irrigation system design, installation and maintenance, and performance audits.
-Landscape irrigation professionals who are certified by a WaterSense labeled program can signify their commitment to promoting water-efficient landscape watering systems by becoming a WaterSense partner.

 Irrigation System Design